EricLambrecht/react-timing-hooks/docs/index.md

 * `deps` - is your regular `useEffect` dependency array

-This works like a regular `useEffect` hook, except that it adds a `requestIdleCallbackEffect` like function to the callback args.
+This works like a regular `useEffect` hook, except that it adds a `requestIdleCallback` like function to the callback args.

 **Note:** This hook will print a warning if the browser doesn't support `requestIdleCallback`.